 - new requirements for the explainability of algorithms; and

 - the possibility that antitrust principles can be used to address concerns around market power and privacy.

-Berkeley law faculty will present their research-in-progress while in-house counsel, government regulators, advocates, and lawyers from major firms offer practical insights.
-The always popular “practitioners’ panel” will provide useful takeaways on how to cope with evolving litigation, enforcement, and counseling demands.
+Berkeley law faculty presented their research-in-progress while in-house counsel, government regulators, advocates, and lawyers from major firms offer practical insights.
+The always popular “practitioners’ panel” provided useful takeaways on how to cope with evolving litigation, enforcement, and counseling demands.

 UC Berkeley School of Law certifies that this activity has been approved by the State Bar of California for 5.75 general hours Continuing Legal Education credit.

 This activity is IAPP credit approved for 5.5 CPEs, Category A.